-The second line shows the user that the NTPD is synchronized to the GPS with a certain offset.
-Because of the fact that the NTPD controlled internal system time is adjusted by a software PLL (phase locked loop) it takes a certain time to adjust this offset.
-The NTPD tries to keep the offset below +-128 ms. If the offset becomes too large the system time is set with the GPS time.
-Typically values for the offset are +-5 ms after the NTPD has already synchronized and settled.
+The second line shows the user that the NTPD is synchronized with the receiver with an offset of 2ms (Figure).
+Because of the internal time of the NTP which is adjusted by a software PLL (phase locked loop) it takes a certain time to optimise this offset.
+The NTPD tries to keep the offset below +-128 ms; if the offset becomes too large, the system time is set with the receiver's time.
+Typically values for the offset are +-5 ms after the NTPD has already synchronized.

-11 Configuration User Interface
+12 Configuration User Interface

-11.1 Introduction: Configuration LANTIME
+12.1 Introduction: Configuration LANTIME